 God doesn’t need a mechanism to do things.

-my dog is so energetic, it is like training a lion.”
+my dog is so energetic, it is like training a lion.
 That’s a metaphor that expresses how difficult and exhausting it is to train that particular dog.
-It doesn’t mean that anyone is using [the mechanism] of a whip and a chair to housebreak a dog!
+It doesn’t mean that anyone is using [the mechanism] of an actual whip and chair to housebreak their dog!

 immerse ourselves in the Bible, even though neither charm nor the Bible are liquids.
 We might chew on an idea before making a decision, even though few ideas are actually chewy.
-The atonement is something that is intangible; we cannot see it and we cannot touch it, so the Bible talks about it in metaphorical language.
+The atonement is something that is intangible; we cannot see it and we cannot touch it, so the Bible talks about it in metaphorical language, and so must we.
 If we remember that, we can see why the theories of the atonement are all based on Scripture but incompatible with each other.
-And some are even wrong.
+And are even wrong.